jjjxu/GalComm_Blocklist/README.md

 - Stripped Category names off
 - Added 0.0.0.0 to comply with HOSTS format

 You can feel free to add this to your blocking software like Pi-Hole or otherwise.
 You should only do so if you know what you are doing, and if you can undo potential damage involved.
-I am not responsible for any damage that you cause by misimplemnting this blocklist.
+I am not responsible for any damage that you cause by misimplemnting this blocklist. <br/>
+**DO NOT VISIT ANY OF THE DOMAINS IN THIS BLOCKLIST UNLESS YOU KNOW WHAT YOU'RE DOING.** <br/>
+I am also not responsible for any damage that you cause by visiting any of the domains in the blocklist.

 All credit goes to the Awake Security team.
 I do not intend to profit from this and have only done this out of goodwill for the community.